taylortn/windows-server-active-directory-lab/README.md

 - GUI-based environment enabled (Desktop Experience)

 ## Outcome
-Server is now accessible via desktop interface and ready for further configuration such as renaming, networking, and Active Directory setup.
+The server is now accessible via desktop interface and ready for further configuration such as renaming, networking, and Active Directory setup.

 ## Server Configuration